crackergirl/Cryptocurrency-proyect-Final/README.md

 -Another key detail is that each domain class have its own method that is capable to transform an entire object into an array representation.

+Anything you should consider

+-We have made our own exceptions in some cases.
+For example:
+ ** When we want to buy or sell a coin, a exception is thrown if the amount is below 0 ("amount_usd must be over 0").
+ ** When we want to sell more coins that we have. ("the quantity has been exceeded, you have x").

+How far have you come?

+- We have made all the endpoints.